OUR APPROACH

 Parent advocates generally find that sharing a child’s assessment on a comprehensive individual intelligence test greatly improves understanding of the gifted child’s learning needs.

 Achievement testing allows a consideration of current achievement levels and how fast a very bright child is progressing academically.
 Diagnostic tests for a disability, when needed, are invaluable to clarify a confusing struggle, and initiate early intervention.
-Such testing can change the trajectory of a child’s educational life by ensuring that strengths are emphasized and developed, and weaknesses are gently supported.
+Such testing can change the trajectory of a child’s educational life by ensuring that strengths are emphasized and developed.
+Weaknesses are gently supported.